 Good succulent care practices would be to move your plants from inside your home to the outdoors gradually; exposing your succulent to more heat and sunlight over a couple weeks’ time.
 Once fully transitioned outside, make sure your succulents are getting partial sun and warm temperatures for the remainder of the season.
 In the event of a cold spring day (which we often experience here at 46 & Spruce!), bring your succulents back inside for proper protection.

 If you followed the tips and tricks found in our Succulent Care for Winter Months guide, then you cut back watering your succulent to just a little drink every two weeks over the winter months.

 But now that the dormant season is over, it’s time to once again ramp up the watering to keep your succulent healthy during the warmer growing season.
 During periods of growth, thoroughly water your succulents weekly with enough H2O to come through the pot’s drainage holes.
 Succulents that are outside in the heat and sunshine will need especially good soakings.

 A succulent that receives proper water during the spring has the best shot at forming flower buds, so keep them hydrated and happy!

 You don’t fertilize succulents during winter because the goal is to simply keep your succulent alive—not encourage it to grow.
-But once spring rolls around, your succulent will need a bit of help from fertilizer in order to produce flowers.
+But once spring rolls around, your succulent care will transition and your plants will need help from fertilizer to produce flowers.
 Beginning in spring, use half-strength fertilizer once a month.
 A fertilizer higher in phosphorus, such as 10-15-10, will promote flowers.
 Discontinue fertilizer in late summer or early fall.

-One last bit of housekeeping you may need to tackle in the spring is repotting succulents to give them proper homes for the growing season.
-It’s time for repotting succulents when you notice some of these telltale signs:
+One last bit of succulent care you may need to tackle in the spring is repotting succulents, to give them proper homes for the growing season.
+It’s time to repot your succulents when you notice some of these telltale signs: